minagishl/gradia/README.md

 ## introduction

-Gradia is a lightweight Chrome extension screensaver built with React, Vite, and Canvas.
+Gradia is a lightweight Chrome extension screensaver built with React, Vite, and WebGL shader gradients.
 Features beautiful animated gradient visualizations that transform your browser into a mesmerizing display.

 ## Features

 - **10 Stunning Gradient Presets**: Choose from Aurora Borealis, Cosmic Nebula, Galaxy Swirl, and more
-- **Advanced Animations**: Multi-layer radial gradients with wave-like motion and dynamic color positioning
+- **Advanced Animations**: WebGL-based shader gradients with dynamic 3D camera movements and color transitions
-- **Smooth Performance**: Hardware-accelerated Canvas rendering with blend modes
+- **Smooth Performance**: Hardware-accelerated WebGL rendering with adaptive pixel density
 - **Simple Controls**: Launch with one click or keyboard shortcut, exit with Escape key
 - **Keyboard Shortcut**: Quick launch with `Ctrl+Shift+S` (Windows/Linux) or `Command+Shift+S` (Mac)
 - **Multi-Monitor Support**: Option to start screensaver on all connected monitors simultaneously